sam0737/machinekit-replicape/README.md

   * If you have the Ethernet connected, check what dynamic IP got assigned to the BBB
   * The default user and password is ```machinekit``` and ```machinekit```
   * One might want to change the password, optionally create a new user, and configuring SSH pubkey authorization for easier maintainence, and changing the hostname.
-* Upgrading to kernel 4.4 (The instructions is not tested for other kernel)
+* Upgrading to kernel (The instructions is only tested on 4.8.*)
 ```
 cd /opt/scripts/tools
-sudo ./update_kernel.sh --lts-4_4 --bone-rt-channel
+sudo ./update_kernel.sh --stable --bone-rt-channel
 reboot
 ```
 * Install the Device Tree Overlays (such that the Replicape can be recognized)